 In 2006 I started transition to .NET and C#.
 Ability to use same programming language, same libraries, and to apply same skills while developing desktop as well as web applications, was what attracted me to it.
 I fully embraced .NET, which is still my primary software development technology stack.

-In pursuit of more expressiveness in programming languages, since 2014 I'm focusing on functional programming.
-My functional programming language of choice is F#, but I'm interested in other functional programming languages as well, especially the ones with strong static type systems.
+In pursuit of more expressiveness in programming languages I was attracted to functional programming.
+My functional programming language of choice since 2014 is F#, but I'm interested in other functional programming languages as well, especially the ones with strong static type systems.

 Although I was always very interested in software development, my official education was focused on business and finance.
 I studied economics and in 2003 I have begun working as a purchaser in metal constructions manufacturing company.
 After short period of time I moved to another company to work as logistics manager.
 I have also worked in sales department at the third company.